Faust-G/-Machine-learning-/README.md

 I based my work on the second article, because this approach demonstrates the best result.
 My main limiting factor was computing power (all work was done on the kaggle platform - GPU P100 with a time limit).
 For training data I took a slice of 5 million, numbers with a maximum of 15 digits.
 For testing I used 10000 data: 25 for each pair of lengths, lengths up to 20 digits inclusive.
 This data is taken from the training data of the article.

-My first approach was with the opt-125m and opt-350m models, in which I added Abacus Embeddings to the embedding layer and removed Absolute Embeddings.Inputs are formatted least significant digit first, as in the article.
+My first approach was with the opt-125m and opt-350m models, in which I added Abacus Embeddings to the embedding layer and removed Absolute Embeddings.
+Inputs are formatted least significant digit first, as in the article.
 I chose the standard transformer architecture because, according to the experiments in the article, this architecture loses only when the training sample operands consist of a maximum of 10 digits; in other cases, it demonstrates either comparable or superior quality.
 But the training takes a very long time to converge, and there were experiments with different k, optimizers.
 Due to the quota, I could not complete this experiment.
 I decided to try a larger model with RoPE.
 Unfortunately, the authors do not measure the result with these embeddings on a standard transformer.
 The choice fell on the state of the art decoder with 464 million parameters NuExtract-tiny.
-But here I was again faced with time constraints and an expiring quota.
+But here I was again faced with time constraints and an expiring quota (some experiments you can find in train_NuExtract_abacus.ipynb).
 That's why I decided to train this model without Abacus Embeddings, of course, in this case there is no need to even think about extrapolation.
-The results for each operand length are presented at the end of the notebook.
-Good results are obtained at lengths shorter than 15 and none at lengths longer, which is expected, although I could not find an article where measurements are taken for this setup.
+The results for each operand length are presented at the end of the notebook (train_NuExtract.ipynb).
+Good results are obtained at lengths shorter than 15 and none at lengths longer, which is expected (RoPE does limit the length generalization as models are trained only using rotations based on training data length [[6]](#6)).
 However, RoPE does limit the length generalization as models are trained only using rotations based on training data length.
 For 3.5 hours of training with batch size 8, I am happy with the result.

 ## References

 <a id="1">[1]</a>
 Rodrigo Nogueira, Zhiying Jiang & Jimmy Lin.
-Investigating the Limitations of Transformers with Simple Arithmetic Tasks, 2021. https://arxiv.org/abs/2102.13019
+Investigating the Limitations of Transformers with Simple Arithmetic Tasks.
+In International Conference on Learning Representations, 2021. https://arxiv.org/abs/2102.13019

 <a id="2">[2]</a>
 Sean McLeish, Arpit Bansal, Alex Stein, Neel Jain, John Kirchenbauer, Brian R. Bartoldson, et al. Transformers Can Do Arithmetic with the